-Bait is at the very heart of angling.
+Fishing bait is at the very heart of angling.
 Even with all the most advanced fishing tackle in the world, you cannot expect to land a single fish without the right bait.
 Luckily, Angling Direct has assembled one of the largest and most comprehensive ranges of high-quality bait and additives in the UK.
-Our comprehensive range gives you access to everything any angler could ever need, always at the lowest possible price.
-In order to cover bases across the board, we’ve scoured the UK and beyond to pull together hundreds of the most effective and reputable baits from the brands the industry trusts.
-Regardless of what level you’re at, what you intend to fish for, or how many you intend to land in a single day, we’ve got the bait and additives to make it happen.
-However, with so many different options in our range, it can be tricky to pick out the perfect bait for you needs.
+Our comprehensive range gives you access to everything any angler could ever need.
+Regardless of what level you’re at, what you intend to fish for, or how many you intend to land in a single day, we’ve got the bait and additives to ways at the lowest possible price.
+In order to cover bases across the board, we’ve scoured the UK and beyond to pull together hundreds of the most effective and reputable baits from the brands that make it happen.
+However, with so many different options in our range, it can be tricky to pick out the perfect bait for your needs.
 We’re going to quickly run you through the main types of bait out there and the best ways to use them.
 There are some great carp bait companies in our collection from Proper Carp Baits to Munch Baits.

-If it’s carp fishing that you’re interested in, then it’s boilies you’ll be after.
+If it’s carp fishing bait that you’re interested in, then it’s boilies you’ll be after.
 Often reviewed as the best carp bait, carp boilies are round balls of bait, available in varying sizes and flavours, and there are three main styles of boilie.
 The first of these is a freezer boilie.
 For many years freezer boilies were seen as the premier form of boilie on the market.
 This is because they contain active ingredients that have to be frozen in order to preserve their freshness.
 However, although this is seen as their biggest benefit it is also their biggest weakness, as you need to find a way to keep the boilie as cold as possible on the bank.
-For a long session this can be a nightmare, as it is only by defrosting the bait at the right time that you can get the very most out of it.
+For a long session, this can be a nightmare, as it is only by defrosting the bait at the right time that you can get the very most out of it.
 Defrost too much and you’re left with loads of waste.
 Defrost too little and you’re stuck without enough bait to last you.
 There are an abundant amount of flavoured boilies on the market, cell boilies and krill boilies are some of the most popular.

 This is why the ‘shelf-life’ boilie was invented.
 These have the same structural makeup as a freezer boilie except that they feature preservatives to keep the bait fresh.
 This means that you can store them in a cool and dry environment for extended periods of time without worrying that they’ll be ineffective by the time you hit the bank.
 You can take these baits down to the bank in large quantities, too, safe in the knowledge that you’ll be able to use any unwanted bait on your next session.
 We’ve got a guide to some of the best shelf-life boilies on our blog.